 Generally, people wish to see a clinical psychologist to help treat or solve a mental health problem so that they can feel normal, healthy, happy, and/or in control of themselves and their lives.
 This often involves the desire to acquire skills or tools that will enable them to maintain the changes over the longer term.
 Also, sometimes they need advice from someone independent with whom they can talk, and who can understand their situation.

-Consultations at Access Psychology are proceeding as usual for now.
-However, as you know, the situation with COVID-19 is frequently changing.
+Consultations at Access Psychology are now returning to (almost) normal as we have done so well with this in South Australia so far.
+However, I am keeping an eye on how the COVID-19 situation is progressing.
 I have taken steps to improve hygiene in the clinic and have touch-points and surfaces cleaned between appointments.
-I have also removed shared items such as magazines and suspended the sharing of food and drinks so, regrettably, I will no longer provide tea, coffee, or water (unless necessary), or even my cakes! … but nothing will stop me from sharing a joke :) .
-Please bring your own water or other beverage.
+I have also removed shared items such as magazines.
 Please follow the enhanced hand-hygiene instructions displayed outside and inside the Waiting Room on the laminated light-yellow signs.

 Please attend alone unless prior arrangements are made to visit with a support person or driver, and do not bring children.